jgaryi/E115_BirdWatchingApp/README.md

 So for an audio recording longer than fixed chunk length, we can get embedding and prediction for each chunk of data.
 In the Notebook, we ranked the prediction result according to the confidence level from high to lower.
 A threshold can be set to decide if the prediction confidence level is acceptable, if not, the embedding generated for the audio file can be passed to transfer learn model for evaluation if it is a rare speices were trained in transfer leanring.

+**Files:**
+- **TransferLearningModel.ipynb**: This notebook discussed the bird song acoustic representation in time, and time-frequency domain as "image". illustrate the feature extraction for the model prediction.

+- **BirdWatchingApp.ipynb**: This notebook illustrate how to use BirdNET model prediction bird species, and ranking of the result according to prediction confidence.

 **5.3 Transfer Learning for Identification of Rare Bird Species**

 In this project, we develop a transfer learning approach to classify rare bird species based on audio recordings.
 The transfer learning workflow begins by preprocessing field recordings, followed by extracting acoustic embeddings using the BirdNET model.
 These embeddings serve as feature vectors for training lightweight classifiers capable of recognizing underrepresented species such as Doliornis and Hapalopsittaca.